meganli0818/Data-Mining-2425S-Group-6/README.md

 - `Apriori_Node.py` – our implementation of the Apriori (by node) FSM algorithm
 - `Apriori_Edge.py` – our implementation of the Apriori (by edge) FSM algorithm
 - `main.py` – entry point for running FSM on your dataset
+- `testing material/` – contains code used for testing the algorithms.
+Feel free to take a look, but nothing important is in there.

 ---